Sunday, 1 November 2020

 In 1948 Evelyn was living with her husband Roger Folley at the Manor House, in Enstone, a village a few miles north of Oxford.
 The post-war 1940s were among the happiest and most productive years of her life.
 Roger was working at the Oxford University Agricultural Research Institute, engaged in research that would lead to the publication of his classic Economics of a Fruit Farm two years later; Evelyn was teaching at the Oxford School of Art and at the Ruskin, part-time in both cases, giving her a generous platform for professional and aesthetic cross-fertilisation with her colleagues, some of them distinguished artists whom she had known and kept up with since her Royal College of Art days fifteen years and more before.
 She also had time to develop her own work.

-I expect that it was from this period that the family notion originated, a notion half teasing, half perhaps with a slight sense of exasperation, that Evelyn's female figures were always grotesquely tall and had tiny heads.
+I expect that it was from this period that the family - Dunbar, Folley, Campbell-Howes - notion originated, a notion half teasing, half perhaps with a slight sense of exasperation, that Evelyn's female figures were always grotesquely tall and had tiny heads.
 It wasn't universally true, of course, but maybe there was a grain or two of justification.
 It was during this period, for example, that the figure of Autumn first appeared in Evelyn's sketch books, later to achieve maturity in Autumn and the Poet.
 Here she is:

 Detail from Autumn and the Poet 1958